-Labor Force: In 2023, about 63% of Swedish women worked outside the home, similar to Norway (62%), but higher than Finland (58%) and the US (57%).
+Labor Force: In 2024, about 62% of Swedish women worked outside the home, similar to Norway (62%), but higher than Finland (57%) and the US (57%).
 Sweden has the second highest rate of female representation at the executive level in Europe.
-In 2022, women occupied some 42% of senior and middle management positions, similar to the US (43%), but higher than Finland (37%) and Norway (32%).
+In 2023, women occupied some 29% of executive management positions, higher than the EU average (22%), on par with Finland (28%) but lower than Norway (31%).
 Nevertheless, men occupy most industrial positions like business and finance that pay higher average salaries.
-Women fill most positions in human health and social work, education, public administration. and personal and cultural services.
+Women fill most positions in human health and social work, education. public administration, and personal and cultural services.